manwaarkhd/aariz/Results.md

 The baseline model presented in Khan et al. (2025) forms the foundation of this dataset’s methodology.
 It achieves an overall MRE of 1.69 mm, with 81.18% of landmarks falling within the clinically acceptable threshold of 2.0 mm.

 ### Category-wise Performance:
-- Soft-tissue landmarks: Excellent performance, all six had MRE below 2.0 mm.
+- Soft-tissue landmarks: Achieved excellent performance, with all six registering MRE < 2.0 mm.
-- Dental landmarks: Performed well, with only a few minor deviations.
+- Dental landmarks: Performed consistently well, with minor deviations exceeding the 2.0 mm threshold.
-- Skeletal landmarks: Majority of MRE > 2.0 mm were found here.
+- Skeletal landmarks: Were generally more difficult, with most of the MREs > 2.0 mm falling in this category.

 ### Landmark Level Performance:
 - Top-Performing Landmarks: Landmarks with MRE < 1.0 mm in either validation or test sets include Me, Pog, S, Gn, UIT, Li, Ls, Sn, Pn.
 Notably, four landmarks reached 100% SDR in both sets.